Gordon64/CS.PSY484/README.md

 # Controls
 - Left joystick for movement
-- Rigth joystick for camera rotation (can also rotate head)
+- Right joystick for camera rotation (can also rotate head)
 - Right back trigger to click (for menu buttons)

 # Description